wp-plugins/easy-bootstrap-shortcodes/README.txt

 >= Note : we have removed the Line Separator, Dropcaps, Youtube & Vimeo video, Boxesframes, Horizontal Rule, Testimonial, Section Heading, Social, Lead,Page Header, Highlights shortcodes as these are PRO version features, which were committed to free version by mistake. =

+= 4.4.2 =

+* [Fixes] Now close session only if session is started by EBS plugin, to remove conflict with other plugins session.

 = 4.4.1 =